JAKOB LUDWIG FELIX MENDELSSOHN

 In the evening twilight we went today to the palace where Queen Mary lived and loved; a little room is shown there with a winding staircase leading up to the door: up this way they came and found Rizzio in that dark corner, where they pulled him out, and three rooms off there is a dark corner, where they murdered him.
 The chapel close to it is now roofless, grass and ivy grow there, and at that broken altar Mary was crowned Queen of Scotland.
 Everything round is broken and mouldering and the bright sky shines in.
 I believe I have found today in that old chapel the beginning of my Scottish Symphony.

-At that point he jotted down sixteen measures of music in piano score with jottings added to indicate instrumentation; and eventually they would grow into the andante opening of his Scottish Symphony.
+At that point he wrote down sixteen measures of music in the piano score with jottings added to indicate instrumentation; and eventually they would grow into the andante opening of his Scottish Symphony.
 Mendelssohn made occasional desultory stabs at the piece, but not until late 1840, and mostly in the fall of 1841, did he dedicate himself in earnest to what would become his final symphony.

 When he conducted the Leipzig Gewandhaus Orchestra in the work’s premiere, he presented it as a piece of strictly “absolute” music, and the program carried no reference to any programmatic or depictive connection.
 Nonetheless, critics, including Robert Schumann in the Neue Zeitschrift für Musik, perceived a folk character in many of the work’s themes.

-In fact, Mendelssohn’s symphony does not employ folk melodies from Scotland or anyplace else.
+THE MUSIC In fact, Mendelssohn’s symphony does not employ folk melodies from Scotland or anyplace else.
 But his writing does conjure up a spirit that would have been deemed folk-like by many of its contemporary listeners, saturated in a passion for Ossianic ballads and other pseudo-exoticisms that stirred Romantic souls.

 The Introduction, refined from Mendelssohn’s off-the-cuff sketch of 1829, is dark and brooding, its character underscored at the outset by a rich, mid-range orchestration of oboe, clarinets, bassoons, horns, and divided violas.
 Violins enter, and then the rest of the full orchestra, with more impassioned strains.
 And yet it is a quiet, simmering passion; here, as through much of the symphony, loud outbursts and sforzando accents are doled out to stand in telling contrast to the overriding quiet.
 The Introduction fades away into near-silent pianissimo, and it is at that dynamic that the principal, faster portion of the opening begins.
 But even the opening pages of this section seem transitional when, after building in volume and texture, the movement breaks, fortissimo, into a full gallop, at which tempo it remains till its end.